 The skin is the largest organ in the body, with an estimated size of 18 square feet.
-Along with the liver, kidneys, lungs, lymphatic system, colon, and blood, the skin works to remove built up toxins and waste from your system, maintaining optimal health.
+Along with the liver, kidneys, lungs, lymphatic system, colon, and blood, the skin works to remove built up waste from your system, maintaining optimal health.
 Up to two pounds of waste products are discharged through the skin every day!

 Benefits of skin brushing: